marbetschar/marco.betschart.name/blog/2021-07-25-a-month-full-of-elementary-mail.md

 ### Online Accounts: Verify credentials

 And there is one more thing: The mail account setup in `System Settings > Online Accounts` now does [verify your IMAP/SMTP credentials _before_ they got stored](https://github.com/elementary/switchboard-plug-onlineaccounts/pull/189).
-So now you can be sure the mail account works correctly in elementary Mail, once the setup in Online Accounts is sucessful.
+So now you can be sure your mail account works correctly in elementary Mail, once the setup in Online Accounts is completed.
 This fixes a bunch of issues where users did not see any mails at all - even though Online Accounts (wrongly) claimed everything is fine.